gsamokovarov/break/README.md

 Break automatically injects its commands into `binding.irb` and `binding.pry` (if available).

-If you need to debug your program type a `next` to go to the next line of program execution or `step` to step into a method, block, or class/module opening call.
+If you need to debug your program, type a `next` to go to the next line of program execution or `step` to step into a method, block, or class/module opening call.
 All of this, in the comfort of IRB or [Pry].
 Simple!